artemiscloud/activemq-artemis-operator/docs/help/operator.md

 ```

 ## Providing additional brokerProperties configuration from a secret
 It is possible to replace the use of the activemqartemisaddresses CRD and much of the activemqartemissecurities CRD with configuration via broker properties.
-This can necessitate a large amount of configuration in the CR.brokerPropertis field.
+This can necessitate a large amount of configuration in the CR.brokerProperties field.
 In order to provide a way to split or orgainse these properties by file or by secret, an extra mount can be used to provide a secret that will be treated as an additional source of broker properties configuration.
 Using an **extraMounts** secret with a suffix "-bp" will cause the operator to auto mount the secret and make the broker aware of it's location.
 In addition the CR.Status.Condition[BrokerPropertiesApplied] will reflect the content of this secret.
 Broker properties are applied in order, starting with the CR.brokerProperties and then with the "-bp" auto mounts in turn.
 Keys (or property files) from secrets are applied in alphabetical order.